felixpeters/felixpeters.me/content/about/index.md

 Currently, I am diving deeper into deep probabilisitc programming and Bayesian methods in general.
-If you are interested in elaborating on new projects, please feel gree to contact me via the channels listed on this site.
+If you are interested in elaborating on new projects, please feel free to contact me via the channels listed on this site.

 ### Other interests